-Del Potro prevails in five-set battle with Nishioka
+Respectful Del Potro claims five-set win over Nishioka

 The 30-year-old matched his two breaks in that set with two more in the third to get on top in the match, but Nishioka, 23, won the fourth set tiebreak on his second set point.

-That setback spurred Del Potro into action and, having beaten his Japanese opponent in their only other meeting, at Delray Beach in February, he was not about to let this one slide.
+That setback sparked Del Potro into action and, having beaten his opponent in their only other meeting, at Delray Beach in February, he was not about to let this one slide.

 The world number nine raced into a 5-2 lead and, although clouds enveloped the court, the outlook was bright for Del Potro as he wrapped up the win before punching the air in delight.

+Del Potro, who has suffered his fair share of injuries over the years, seemed to be struggling with a slight knee problem and said he had played with some pain but was OK.

+“I lost my balance at the beginning of the match and felt pain in my hip and knee also.
+It’s not easy to deal with this kind of pain after all my injuries.”

-He next faces Australian Jordan Thompson, who beat 40-year-old Croat Ivo Karlovic — the oldest man to win a match at the French Open for 46 years when he made the second round on Wednesday.
+He now faces Australian Jordan Thompson, who beat 40-year-old Ivo Karlovic — the oldest man to win a match at the French Open since 1973 when he reached the second round on Wednesday.

-Reporting by Ken Ferris; Editing by Hugh Lawson
+Reporting by Ken Ferris; Editing by Hugh Lawson and Toby Davis